|

 - ORIANNE:

-Variant of French Oriane, possibly meaning
+Variant spelling of French Oriane, possibly meaning

 "golden."

-- ORIT:
+- ORIT

-Hebrew name meaning "light."
+Variant form of Hebrew Ora, meaning "light."

 - ORLA:

-English form of Irish/Gaelic Órfhlaith, meaning
+Anglicized form of Irish Gaelic Órfhlaith, meaning

 "gold-princess."